• Skip to primary navigation

 Ingredient notes and substitute suggestions

-• Dried black chickpeas: Also sold by the name kala chana or whole Bengal gram, you can easily find them in an Indian or any South Asian grocery store.
+• Dried black chickpeas: Also sold by the name kala chana or whole Bengal gram, you can easily find them in Indian or any South Asian grocery stores.
+Though black chickpeas are called black they are dark brown in colour.

-• Coriander powder: It's the ground form of dried coriander seeds and is used as spice in Indian recipes.
+• Coriander powder: It's the ground form of dried coriander seeds and is used as a spice in Indian recipes.
+You can also add around ½ a teaspoon of cumin powder to this curry.

 • Kasoori methi: Kasoori methi is dried fenugreek leaves.
 This ingredient is used as a spice and gives Indian dishes a very nice smoky flavor.

-• Red chili powder: Choose a variety depending on how hot you want your curry to be.
+• Red chilli powder: Choose a variety depending on how hot you want your curry to be.
 I prefer using Kashmiri red chili powder as it's not very spicy but gives a beautiful color to the dish.
+If you prefer a spicy curry, use a hotter variety of red chilli powder.

-• Cooking oil: For North Indian curries like this black chickpea curry, I prefer using mustard oil but you can use any cooking oil of choice.
-If using mustard oil, first heat it till the smoking point then switch off the stove and allow the oil to reach a more manageable temperature before adding the spices.
+• Cooking oil: For North Indian cooking, I prefer using mustard oil but you can also use vegetable oil, olive oil, canola oil, or any other cooking oil of choice.
+If using mustard oil, first heat it till it reaches the smoking point then turn off the heat.
+Allow the oil to reach a more manageable temperature before adding the spices.

 Collage of images of steps 1 to 4 of kala chana recipe.